-Healthy Minds 6th Grade is the newest in a continuum of mental and emotional health e-learning courses for K-8 students created by Children's Wisconsin.
+Healthy Minds 6th Grade is an important middle-school level course in a continuum of mental and emotional health e-learning courses for K-8 students created by Children's Wisconsin.
 The middle school years can prove to be a challenging time for some, and this engaging course provides a look at what makes a healthy mind, and teaches students strategies to improve their mental and emotional health.
-Students will learn why and how their feeling change during adolescence, along with healthy ways to express and deal with those feelings.
+Students will learn why and how their feelings change during adolescence, along with healthy ways to express and deal with those feelings.
 They will also learn about stress and how to deal with common stressors during adolescence.
 Relationships will also be discussed, as well as the many influences on their mental and emotional health, both positive and negative.
 As students move through the course, they will learn the important skills needed to help them lead healthy lives, such as analyzing influences and communicating effectively.

 In this self-directed course, the delivery method is blended, utilizing a combination of online lessons and activities, and offline classroom activities.